Why is it worth getting cruise travel insurance if I'm staying in Australian waters?

 - General insurers were prevented by law from covering out-of-hospital medical expenses incurred on domestic cruise ships

-Due to concerns this could potentially damage the Australian domestic cruise market, the Federal Government made changes to health insurance regulations to allow general insurers to provide travel insurance that covers medical expenses on domestic cruises.
+Due to concerns that this could potentially damage the Australian domestic cruise market, the Federal Government made changes to health insurance regulations to allow general insurers to provide travel insurance that covers medical expenses on domestic cruises.

 Thanks to those amendments, domestic cruise passengers can now purchase cover for out-of-hospital costs that are not covered by Medicare or by private health funds.
 The changes, which took effect in 2003, amended Regulation 48 of the National Health Regulations 1954.Back to top

 What cover will an international policy provide if I am taking a cruise in Australian waters?

 An International Travel Insurance policy will usually provide the following range of benefits to domestic cruise passengers: